Crypto137/MHServerEmu/docs/GameData/Calligraphy.md

 struct PrototypeListField
 {
     ulong FieldId;
-    ValueType Type;
+    BaseType Type;
     ushort NumValues;
     object[ValuesLength] Values;
 }
 ```

- The actual value type depends on `Type`:
+ The actual value type depends on the base type in `Type`:

 - `Boolean`: a boolean stored as a 64-bit unsigned integer.